Solar Batteries for Home: A Comprehensive Guide

 • A PV system combined with battery storage allows users to have an alternative power source that’s environmentally friendly.

-• Steady improvements in battery technology have led to improved capacity, efficiency and longevity, and made them economical for both small- and large-scale use.
+• Steady improvements in battery technology have led to improved capacity, efficiency, and longevity, and made batteries more economical for both small- and large-scale use.

 Solar batteries have contributed significantly to the growing use of solar energy.
 They store surplus power generated during the day for use when the sun goes down, or when it disappears behind the clouds.
 Also, with a battery you can use less electricity from the grid, resulting in a lower utility bill.

 In fact, you may not even need a large battery to see the benefits of energy storage.
-Even a small battery can noticeably lower your time of use (TOU) rate, the variable rate that utility companies apply based on when demand is high or low throughout the day.
+Even a small battery can noticeably lower your grid usage when time of use (TOU) rates are highest.

-But not just any solar battery can do the job perfectly.
-Before you talk to a solar installer about PV systems and the accompanying solar batteries, you need to learn how to choose the most efficient solar battery.
-The following factors should help you select the right solar battery for your solar energy needs:
+But not just any solar battery can do the job you need.
+Before you talk to a solar installer about PV systems and the accompanying solar batteries, you need to learn how to choose the best solar battery for you.
+Here are some important things to consider:

 Battery capacity

 The capacity of a battery is the amount of energy, measured in kilowatt-hours (kWh), a particular battery can store.
-In other words, Capacity will determine how much electricity your battery can store, and how long the charge can last.
-Before selecting your solar battery, you could start by establishing your daily energy consumption to determine your PV system size.
+In other words, capacity will determine how much electricity your battery can store, and how long the charge can last.
+Before selecting your solar battery, start by establishing your daily energy consumption.

 To determine your daily energy requirements.
 Consider the following: